-East Wind Community is a secular community operated similarly to a kibbutz, whose land, labor, and resources are held in common by its members.
-East Wind was founded in 1974.
-To this day, it continues growing and changing while staying true to the ideals that inspired its founding.
+East Wind Community is an income sharing community, whose land, labor, and resources are held in common by its members.
+Founded in 1974, it continues growing and changing while staying true to the ideals that inspired its founding.

 East Wind is a proud member of the Federation of Egalitarian Communities.
-We are one of six egalitarian communities that have joined together in a common struggle to create a lifestyle based on equality, cooperation, and harmony with the Earth.
-We believe that this is a fundamentally different approach than that offered by many cultures throughout the world, and one that holds promise of realizing the human potential lost through unequal distribution of wealth, power, and opportunity.
+We are one of six egalitarian communities that have joined together with a common vision to create a lifestyle based on equality, cooperation, and harmony with the Earth.

-All members (with the exception of those who have been at East Wind for less than one year and must complete a year of trial membership first) are equal co-owners of our businesses, our land, and our other assets.
+All members are equal co-owners of our businesses, our land, and our other assets.
 We make decisions as a community, and members are able to discuss and vote on all of the decisions we make.
 All of the profits made from our businesses are held in common and allotted into annual budgets discussed and agreed upon by the members of the community.
 Members vote on annual budgets for things like our yearly kitchen expenses, medical expenses, agricultural expenses, recreational expenses, etc. Our businesses, primarily East Wind Nut Butters, provide a comfortable lifestyle for all of our members and supply the finances needed for our many pursuits.

 We hope that our cooperative model sets an example that will inspire others.
 To learn more about East Wind Community, please visit our community website here.